Company Artist with the Joffrey since 2012

-Born in Hiroshima, Japan, Mr. Arai began his ballet training when he was ten years old with the International Ballet Academy under Mika Tamaru.
-In 2005, he went on to train with The Royal Ballet School where he danced roles in Coppélia, Le Corsaire, La Sylphide, Gallantries by David Bintley and Unwritten by Natalie Weir.
-He graduated with honors and received The Royal Ballet School Achievement Award.
-He also performed with The Royal Ballet for The Rite of Spring, George Balanchine’s Jewels, and many more throughout the continuation of his training.
+Born in Hiroshima, Japan, Yoshihisa Arai began his ballet training when he was 10 years old with the International Ballet Academy under Mika Tamaru.
+In 2005, he joined The Royal Ballet School in London where he performed in Coppélia, Le Corsaire, La Sylphide, Gallantries by David Bintley, and Unwritten by Natalie Weir.
+The same year, he appeared before Prince Charles and Camilla, Duchess of Cornwall at Buckingham Palace, performing an original work as part of an ensemble.
+Arai graduated with honors and received The Royal Ballet School Achievement Award.